ע

 For a meaning of the name Dagon, NOBSE Study Bible Name List reads Fish and Jones' Dictionary of Old Testament Proper Names proposes a rather elaborate Honored Fish.
 BDB Theological Dictionary does not offer an interpretation of this name.

-The historical parts of the Bible aren't merely stories that sum up legendary facts, but much rather a commentary on how Yahwism won from the competing religions.
+The historical parts of the Bible aren't merely stories that sum up legendary facts, but much rather a commentary on how Israel's devotion to YHWH won from the competing religions.
 By the time the Hebrew Bible was written, Yahwism experienced competition mostly from religions based on celestial deities, and abundance was a proverbial quality of stars (Genesis 15:5).
 Star-gazing was done by people who lived in darkness (Isaiah 9:2), the people who received the Word of God through parables, whereas the people of Israel received the great light of the Word of God as clearly as light of day (Mark 4:11).
 This tension between metaphorical stars and sun is clearly expressed in the stories concerning Dagon.
-This deity was first destroyed by Samson (whose name means Sun), and secondly by the Ark, which returned to Israel via Beth-shemesh (which means House Of The Sun).
+This deity called Fish-Guy was first destroyed by Samson, or Sun Guy, and secondly by the Ark, which returned to Israel via Beth-shemesh (which means House Of The Sun).
 In that sense, the name Dagon means Astrology, or even more general: Polytheism, which was defeated by the slow but sure progress in theological thought that resulted in the advance of monotheism.

 By the time the Biblical Dagon stories received their final form, the Greeks were telling myths about the constellation Pisces (Fish; and the Philistines were most probable of Aegean descent).
 Their stories told of Aphrodite and Eros who escaped the hundred dragon-headed "father of all monsters" Typhon by jumping into the sea and transforming into the fish that are still visible in the night sky as the constellation Pisces.
 As noted by Joseph Campbell, the story of the final defeat of Typhon by Zeus finds it Biblical reflections in the story of YHWH defeating Leviathan (Job 41) and Rahab (Isaiah 51:9).